Manuscript Details

 Notes from the review of this manuscript

-The Mother and Infant Home Visiting Program Evaluation (MIHOPE) is a national evaluation of the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program.
-MIHOPE included four evidence-based home visiting models; this review focuses on Parents as Teachers (PAT) and the findings in Michalopoulos et al. 2019.
-HomVEE has reviewed additional analyses from the MIHOPE evaluation under Knox & Michalopoulos, 2023.
+The Mother and Infant Home Visiting Program Evaluation (MIHOPE) was a national evaluation of the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program.
+MIHOPE included four evidence-based home visiting models.
+This review focuses on Parents as Teachers (PAT) and the findings in Michalopoulos et al. (2019).
+HomVEE has reviewed additional analyses from the MIHOPE evaluation under Knox & Michalopoulos (2023) and McCombs-Thornton et al. (2023).
 Findings in the manuscript that are pooled across various home visiting models are ineligible for review because HomVEE only reviews findings that isolate the effects of a specific model.
-Findings from the manuscript about quality of the home environment, receptive language skills, and child maltreatment outcomes related to physical assault or psychological aggression received a rating of indeterminate because HomVEE could not assess whether the measures were reliable according to HomVEE standards.
+Findings from the manuscript about quality of the home environment, receptive language skills, and child maltreatment outcomes related to physical assault or psychological aggression receive a rating of indeterminate because HomVEE could not assess whether the measures were reliable according to HomVEE standards.
 Information on sample sizes and reliability and validity of measures is based on correspondence with the authors.